nwmarino/statim-legacy/README.md

 pkg file;
 ...
 ```
-Import packages from other programs:
+Import packages from other programs and libraries:
 ```
 pkg prog::file;
 ...